 Science Class: Nanoparticle Pants Fighting Crime & Counterfeiting

 If you’re like me then your head isn’t exactly in the science cloud and you probably don’t even know what “nanoparticles” are.
-Leave the tricky work up to people like Juan Hinestrova, who recently introduced
+Leave the tricky work up to people like Juan Hinestrova, who recently introduced his a new revolutionary nanotechnology.

 The scientist said of his work, “The combination of science and design has so many wonderful applications.”
 He has transferred his findings into textiles which have amazing capabilities.
 “You could go outside in extreme temperatures with a single layer cotton shirt… Other fabrics expel water.”